 The Family Educational Rights & Privacy Act (FERPA), enacted in 1974, is a federal law designed to safeguard the privacy of student records.
+Educational institutions that receive funds under any program administered by the U.S. Secretary of Education are required by law to comply with FERPA.
 Under FERPA, current and former students have the right to:

 Inspect and review their education records.

 Under FERPA an "education record" includes information that personally identifies a student as well as information, in any medium, that pertains to the student and is maintained and shared by the institution, including anecdotal information.
 Education records can exist in any form including handwritten, typed, computer-generated, videotape, audiotape, film, microfilm, microfiche, e-mail, and others.

 Under FERPA, a school official is defined as any staff or faculty member who has a legitimate educational interest.
 Access to student records is based on a demonstrated need to know.

 You must confirm in a UW system of record, such as the Student Database, EARS, or MyGradPlan, that the student has not opted out of directory information release.
 If you cannot confirm whether or not a student has opted out, do not release.

 "Directory information" is information contained in the student record that generally would not be considered harmful or an invasion of privacy.
 At UW, this information includes: